-In accounting, variance analysis measures the differences between expected results and actual results of a production process or other business activity.
+Variance analysis measures the differences between expected results and actual results of a production process or other business activity.
 Measuring and examining variances can help management contain and control costs and improve operational efficiency.

 Prior to an accounting period, a budget is made using estimates of material and labor costs and amounts that will be required for the period.
-After the accounting period, the actual material and labor costs and amounts are compared to the estimates to see how accurate the estimates were.
+After the accounting period, compare the actual material and labor costs and amounts to the estimates to see how accurate the estimates were.
 The differences between the estimates and the actual results observed at the end of the period are called the variances.

 Hilton, Ronald W., Michael W. Maher, Frank H. Selto.
 “Cost Management Strategies for Business Decision”, Mcgraw-Hill Irwin, New York, NY, 2008.